Barnes, Sunderland: Gallery

+St Gabriel's Church as viewed from Kayll Road to the north.

 Politics

 Since the creation of Barnes ward in 2004, the ward has been a marginal one, with a mixture of Conservative and Labour councillors.
-As of 2019, Barnes has two Conservative councillors and one Labour.
+As of 2024, Barnes has two Labour councillors and one Conservative.

-The Conservative councillors are Helen Greener and Dr Antony Mullen.
+The sole Conservative councillor is Dr Antony Mullen.
 Dr Mullen is also the chairman and group leader of the Sunderland Conservatives Association.

-The sole Labour councillor is Rebecca Atkinson.
+The Labour councillors are Ehthesham Haque and Fiona Tobin.
+Haque is also the mayor of Sunderland, sworn in during May 2025.
+He is the first Muslim mayor of Sunderland, and the first mayor of Asian descent.

 Transport

 Barnes is well served by buses on Chester and Durham Roads, with frequent services to the city centre, as well as Newcastle upon Tyne, Durham, Consett and Washington.
 Services also exist for Herrington, Silksworth, Farringdon and Hastings Hill.
 Aside from the main bus lanes, the 8 and the 35 services provide a service to the town centre from Ormonde Street and Barnes Park.
 Barnes has no metro station, but Pallion, Millfield and University stations are within walking distance.

 Barnes Park

 The Barnes is most notable for its historic public space, Barnes Park.
 Opened in 1908, the park is a key part of Sunderland's heritage.
 In 2009, following a successful lottery grant bid, the park was given a £2.4 million regeneration.